 This is where the majority of construction happens.
 Each of the Mighty House’s six panels are framed, insulated, sheathed, and waterproofed.
 All of the panels must be built exactly to specification so that the assembly process goes smoothly.
 This process can happen on-site or remotely.

 The finishing touches are finally applied to the Mighty House.
 Construction joints between windows, doors and panels are trimmed out, the walls are painted, and both roofing and flooring are installed.
-The construction manual divides the finishes phase into two chapters, interior and exterior, which can be completed one after the other or simultaneously.
+The construction drawings and construction manual divide the finishes phase into two chapters, interior and exterior, which can be completed one after the other or simultaneously.

 This construction manual provides detailed, step-by-step instructions for prefabricating, assembling, and finishing a single Mighty House unit.
-The document also contains fabrication drawings for each construction task, as well as material quantities and suggested tools to be used.Download
+The document also contains material quantities and suggested tools to be used.Download

-Currently only 48 materials are required to build a Mighty House, and the total cost of construction is estimated to be about $3500.
-All construction materials are commonly available and should be easy to find at the local hardware store.
+Currently only 50 materials are required to build a Mighty House, and the total cost of construction is estimated to be about $3500.
 The materials list spreadsheet contains quantities, pricing and web links for every component required to build the Mighty House.Download

 The Mighty House has been modeled in great detail using Trimble SketchUp, a 3d modelling program that can be downloaded online for free.
 The model of the Mighty House has been made available as a resource to aid in the construction process.Download